Icestab/Note/docs/index.md

 layout: home

 hero:
-  name: "个人杂记"
+  name: '个人杂记'
-  text: "A Notes Site"
+  text: 'A Notes Site'
   tagline: Accept what was and what is, and you'll more positive energy to pursue what will be.
   actions:
     - theme: brand